algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ##### *Organization*

-Although the time to send a message could be reduced if the start up of the SIM and GPS query were done concurrently, this would be minimal as the CPU does concurrent programming through RTOS and there are already 3 or more tasks running on a single core CPU at that moment in the execution.
+Although the time to send a message could be reduced if the start-up of the SIM and GPS query were done concurrently, this would be minimal as the CPU does concurrent programming through RTOS and there are already 3 or more tasks running on a single core CPU at that moment in the execution.
 Code simplicity is favored instead in this instance.

 ```cpp
 class GPS{